Nayra1837/zoonacart/PRD.md

-# GlamCart - Cosmetics E-Commerce Platform
+# zoonacart - Cosmetics E-Commerce Platform

-## Product Requirements Document (PRD) & Code Audit
+## Product Requirements Document (PRD)

 ---

 ## 📋 Executive Summary

-**GlamCart** is a full-featured e-commerce platform for luxury cosmetics built with PHP, MySQL, and vanilla JavaScript.
+**zoonacart** is a full-featured e-commerce platform for luxury cosmetics built with PHP, MySQL, and vanilla JavaScript.
 The platform provides a complete shopping experience for customers and comprehensive management tools for administrators.

 **Tech Stack:**